mdimascio-lab/FtcRobotController/README.md

 * Fixes a bug in the blocks editor where collapsed function blocks show a warning "Collapsed blocks contain warnings." when the Blocks OpMode is reopened.
 * Fixes a bug where the blocks editor wouldn't warn you that you have unsaved changes when you try to leave.
 This bug was introduced due to a behavior change in Chrome 119.
 * [Issue #764](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/764) - Get gain control returns a null pointer for a switchable camera
-* Fixes a bug where the correct deadzone for certain gamepads was not applied when Advanced Gamepad Features was enabled
+* Fixes a bug where the correct deadzone for certain gamepads was not applied when Advanced org.firstinspires.ftc.teamcode.Gamepad Features was enabled

 ## Version 9.1 (20240215-115542)